ThePhD/sol2/docs/source/api/state.rst

 	sol::protected_function_result do_string(const std::string& code);
 	sol::protected_function_result do_file(const std::string& filename);
+	sol::protected_function_result do_string(const std::string& code, sol::environment env);
+	sol::protected_function_result do_file(const std::string& filename, sol::environment env);

 These functions *loads and performs* the desired blob of either code that is in a string, or code that comes from a filename, on the ``lua_State*``.
 It *will* run, and then return a ``protected_function_result`` proxy that can be examined for either an error or the return value.
+This function does not provide a callback like :ref:`state_view::script<state-script-function>` does.
+It is a lower-level function that performs less checking and directly calls ``load(_file)`` before running the result, with the optional environment.

+It is advised that, unless you have specific needs or the callback function is not to your liking, that you work directly with :ref:`state_view::script<state-script-function>`.

 .. code-block:: cpp
 	:caption: function: global table / registry table